South Metro Denver Chamber of Commerce | Denver, Co.

 2019 – With the passing of the November 2018 school bond, the Ames Facility is to be used again for students and TLC Meals on Wheels is directed to find a new location of operations.

-2020 – TLC Meals on Wheels embraces the opportunity to purchase a permanent home at the former Las Delicias restaurant at South Broadway and Arapahoe Road, allowing the organization to realize the goal of extended services to the South-Metro Denver Area.
-And, the organization adopts the new name — Nourish Meals on Wheels — working under the operational umbrella of Nourish Senior Services.
+2020 – Nourish Meals on Wheels purchases a permanent home at the former Las Delicias restaurant at South Broadway and Arapahoe Road, allowing the organization to realize the goal of extended services to the South-Metro Denver Area.
+And, the organization adopts the new name — Nourish Meals on Wheels.

 NOURISH MEALS ON WHEELS